ByteSudoer/OS-Dev/Readme.md

 #### Building a Cross-Compiler

+Follow the instructions in this guide [Cross-Compiler].

+This script assumes you are using a UNIX-like operating system.Windows users should be able to set up a complete the tutorial from a [WSL](https://wiki.osdev.org/WSL), [MinGW](https://wiki.osdev.org/MinGW) or [Cygwin](https://wiki.osdev.org/Cygwin).

+> For full instructions and steps use the links above and refer to the wiki, as the scripts in this project assume you will be building everything with [GCC](https://gnu.org/software/gcc/)

 #### Bare Bones Tutorial

-The Bare Bones tutorial is a beginners tutorial (used as an introduction in the wiki) that will get you through the basic concepts of OS development like
+The Bare Bones tutorial is a beginners tutorial (used as an introduction in the wiki) that will get you through the basic concepts of OS development like :

 - Linkers
 - Assembly